 If you manage to become a 'Dr.' in two years, you will find yourself in some very illustrious company.
 Professor Stephen Wolfram graduated with a degree in particle physics from the California Institute of Technology after spending less than a year on campus.
 He was only 20 years old at the time and had previously dropped out of Oxford University at the age of 17 years old because the lectures were not challenging enough!
 His subsequent achievements proved that this was not just down to youthful arrogance.
 He went on to create a whole new computing programming language as well as revolutionary theories in algebra and artificial intelligence.

+Can I study part-time?
 Given the huge commitment involved in studying a DBA, many students opt for part time study.
 The majority of part time students studying a DBA are working in industries such as education, medicine, social studies and veterinary sciences.
-They usually take around three to five years to finish, but there are plenty of benefits in taking the long road to obtain a doctorate.
+They usually take around three to five years to finish, but there are plenty of benefits in taking the long road to obtaining a doctorate.

 Part time students dedicate between 20 to 30 hours a week on their studies, which leaves plenty of time for work or raising a young family.
 It is also the best option if you are studying for pleasure rather than with a specific career goal in mind.
 Studying a DBA on a full time basis can be a stressful experience given the tight deadlines and demanding supervisors might suck away some of the fun for individuals who enjoy a more relaxed approach to learning.